 - What determines when the community or an individual is notified of potential COVID exposure?

-- NEW: Were there any known cases of COVID-19 transmission during Summer Programs on campus?
+- Were there any known cases of COVID-19 transmission during Summer Programs on campus?

-- New: What types of cleaning and disinfection products are being used?
+- What types of cleaning and disinfection products are being used?

 Yes, we have enhanced our Remote Learning option based on what we learned last spring when all schools were required to teach remotely.
 Our new remote learning model was designed for the possibility of another government mandate that required our students to remain at home.
 This learning model can be used at any time and will be made available to families that choose not to come to campus under our campus-based or hybrid learning models.